-Can they answer questions by using a specific source, such as an information book?
-Can they research the life of a famous Briton from the past using different resources to help them? some famous events and some famous people?
-Historical Enquiry Can they research the life of a famous Briton from the past using different resources to help them? when they were young?
-Historical Enquiry Can they find out something about the past by talking to an older person?
-Can they answer questions by using a specific source, such as an information book?
-Can they research the life of someone who used to live in their area using the Internet and other sources to find out about them?
-Geography Locating continents and oceans of the Contrasting locality - a non-European country- Contrasting physical geography - Hemel world- (Autumn 1) Barbados (Autumn 2) Hempstead vs the coast.
-(Summer 2) Hook: Hook: 'Barbados' visit Journey on an airplane, Making (imaginary- Barbados day) Hook: Walk around Hemel Balloon Worlds Bringing in pictures of Hempstead to think Balloon Worlds somewhere they have about what they like visited and comparing about their town Geographical Enquiry: to where they live (home task) To label a diagram or photograph using Curriculum Enrichment: International Day Curriculum Enrichment: Visit to the seaside some geographical words international Day visit to the seasae • To make inferences Geographical Enquiry: Geographical Enquiry: by looking at a •To find out about a To find out about a weather chart locality by using locality by using To make plausible predictions about different sources of evidence different sources of evidence what the weather ■To find out about a To say what they like may be like in locality by asking and don't like about different parts of the some relevant their locality and world questions to someone another locality like else the seaside Physical Geography: To describe a place Physical Geography: Physical Geography: outside Europe using •To explain what makes To describe some geographical words a locality special physical features of •To describe some their own locality Human Geography: places which are not To describe the key To explain how the near their school features of a place weather affects •To use a map, using words like different people photographs, film or beach, coast, forest, 6 plan to describe a hill, mountain, ocean Geographical contrasting locality and valley Knowledge: • To name the outside Europe •To describe some of To find the longest and shortest route ondinents of the •10 describe some of the features world and find them associated with an using a map in an atlas island Human Geography: To name the world's isidi id To describe some oceans and find Human Geography: human features of them in an atlas •To explain how the their own locality To name the major jobs people do may such as the jobs cities of England, be different in people do.
-Wale, Scotland and different parts of the To consider if people Ireland (recap from world try to make the area Year 1) better and how To locate some of • To explain the the world's major International Day facilities a town or rivers and mountain (Autumn 2) village might need ranges To understand that To point out the people can spoil an North, South, East area.
-And how? and West associated with maps and Geographical compass Knowledge: To find where they live on a map of the UK Art MAKING SHAPE CHRISTMAS CARDS MAKING CLAY POTS SELF PORTRAITS AND DESIGN AND MAKE A PICTURES IN THE STYLE AND CALENDARS (Spring 2) LEAF PRINTING FLAG FOR A TRIP TO THE OF MONDRIAN (Autumn 2) Linked to Science (Summer 1) SEASIDE (Summer 2) (Autumn1) / Drawing, IT & Link artist: 3D/ Textiles:
+Physical Geography: else the seaside To describe a place outside Europe using Physical Geography:To explain what makes Physical Geography: To describe some geographical words a locality special physical features of googlaphical Holas •To describe some their own locality Human Geography: places which are not • To describe the key • To explain how the near their school features of a place weather affects •To use a map, using words like different people photographs, film or beach, coast, forest, Geographical plan to describe a contrasting locality hill, mountain, ocean and valley Knowledge: outside Europe To find the longest • To name the •To describe some of and shortest route continents of the the features using a map world and find them associated with an in an atlas island Human Geography: To name the world's oceans and find To describe some human features of them in an atlas Human Geography:To explain how the their own locality To name the major jobs people do may such as the jobs cities of England, be different in people do.
+Wale, Scotland and different parts of the • To consider if people Ireland (recap from world try to make the area Year 1) better and how To locate some of the world's major International Day To explain the facilities a town or rivers and mountain (Autumn 2) village might need ranges To understand that To point out the people can spoil an North, South, East area.
+And how? and West associated with maps and Geographical compass Knowledge:To find where they live on a map of the UK MAKING SHAPE CHRISTMAS CARDS MAKING CLAY POTS SELF PORTRAITS AND DESIGN AND MAKE A PICTURES IN THE STYLE AND CALENDARS (Spring 2) LEAF PRINTING PICNIC BLANKET FOR A OF MONDRIAN (Autumn 2) Linked to Science (Summer 1) TRIP TO THE SEASIDE (Autumn1) (Summer 2)